YassLipton/kar_web/README.md

 # kar_web
-Here is a simple quiz web application developed using ReactJS.
+Here is a simple quiz web application developed using React ans TypeScript.

 The UI/UX are based on the website [www.ornikar.com](www.ornikar.com).
 The quizzes questions were also scrapped, using Python and Selenium, from this website but the scrapping code is not foundable in this repository for evident reasons.